-In July 2006, IVN entered into definitive agreements with Asia Gold for the Coal Reorganization.
-Pursuant to the agreements, all of the coal assets of IVN are to be sold to Asia Gold in consideration for the issuance of 82,576,383 common shares of Asia Gold, which would, when combined with existing shareholdings, give IVN ownership of approximately 90% of Asia Gold's issued and outstanding shares.
-The transaction was approved by the shareholders of Asia Gold in August 2006.
-In connection with the transaction, IVN also provided Asia Gold with interim funding support of up to \$10,000,000, with an option to increase such funding to \$15,000,000 by mutual agreement.
+In July 2006, IVN entered into definitive agreements with SouthGobi for the Coal Reorganization.
+Pursuant to the agreements, IVN agreed to sell to SouthGobi all of the coal assets of IVN, including the Ovoot Tolgoi Project, in consideration for the issuance of 82,576,383 common shares of SouthGobi, which would, when combined with existing shareholdings, give IVN ownership of approximately 90% of SouthGobi's issued and outstanding shares.
+The transaction was approved by the shareholders of SouthGobi in August 2006.
+In connection with the transaction, IVN also provided SouthGobi with interim funding support of up to \$10,000,000, with an option to increase such funding to \$15,000,000 by mutual agreement.